DevenGengan/EnterpriseArchEffectModel/README.md

 # EnterpriseArchEffectModel
 Leaderships and Effectiveness Model in an Agile World

-The main file to access is "Enterprise Architecture-being effective version 1.0"
+The main file to access is "Enterprise Architecture-Being Effective version 1.0"